tropicsquare/ts-dev-kits/ts1302-usb-dev-kit.md

 * **TROPIC01 USB Dongle** - Your dedicated tool for secure development.

 * **This instruction guide** - Your immediate document to getting started.

-> The TROPIC01's unique design, coupled with its flexible firmware, puts you in complete control.
-It's built for raw data transfer, empowering your host application to define and manage all key handling and security policies.
-You can tailor TROPIC01 to fit your exact security architecture and trust models.

 ### Prerequisites